-At least 20 percent of local youth formula funds must be used for paid and unpaid work experiences.
+A minimum of 20 percent of local youth formula funds shall be used for paid and unpaid work experiences.
 Subrecipient must track program funds spent on paid and unpaid work experiences, including wages and staff costs for the development and management of work experiences, and report such expenditures as part of the BFWDC WIOA youth financial reporting.
 Leveraged resources do not count toward the expenditure requirement.